rekalogika/rekapager/README.md

 * It is more efficient because it leverages the index.
 It does not require the database to scan all rows from the beginning to reach the desired page.
-* It is more resilient to data changes.
-The data will not drift when rows are inserted or deleted.
+* It is more resilient to data changes, as the data will not drift when rows are inserted or deleted.

 ### Identifying Pages